nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 4. Contains multiple priority choices to user.
 5. Contains duplication of templates from other projects.
 6. Allows addition of labels/ tags.
-7. Allows premium users to add links and files to a specific task - Eg. Links to work, files and documents.
+7. Allows premium users to add links and files to a specific task - Eg. Links to work, files and documents.
 8. Supports third party integration.
 Eg. Links to dropbox and other services like Zapier, Google Drive, Cloud Magic, Sunrise Calendar, etc...
 9. Supports shifting of tasks.
 10. Supports colour code for priority.
 11. Supports automatic addition of recurring events.
 Eg. every day/every Tuesday/ holidays etc...
 12. Supports multiple categories called projects for sorting of task such as shopping , work, personal, errands, or create your own <br>
 13. Supports sharing of projects and assigning of task to others.
-14. Supports mutiple filters like priority settings, tags/labels, tasks assigned to me or others, etc...
+14. Supports multiple filters like priority settings, tags/labels, tasks assigned to me or others, etc...

 ###Cons